-The Comprehensive Statement of Comprehensive Income presents an analysis of expenditure based on the function for which the IFRC incurred the expenses.
+The Consolidated Statement of Comprehensive Income presents an analysis of expenditure based on the function for which the IFRC incurred the expenses.

 In the 2016-2020 plan and budget approved by the IFRC's General Assembly, there are four strategies for implementation to cover critical IFRC functions, followed by eight programmatic areas of focus representing the thematic areas where National Societies have agreed to partner through the IFRC and where consolidated results will be measured.
 The plan and budget are supported by a results-based framework and a results-based budget architecture to improve financial management, planning, monitoring and reporting.
-This translates into a new format for the Consolidated Statement of Comprehensive Income in 2016, and 2015 comparative figures have been restated consistent with the 2016 presentation.